JustAnyones/Plugin-creator-website/docs/docs/getting-started/installing.md

 Depending on the platform, folder can be found at these directories:

-- Windows
+- Windows:

     `C:\Users\(insert username)\TheoTown\plugins` or `%USERPROFILE%\TheoTown\plugins`

-- Linux
+- Linux:

     `~/TheoTown/plugins`

-- MacOS
+- MacOS:

     `/user/TheoTown/plugins`